-Option Description name Enter a name for the image file in the image service. file Enter the path to the desired image file. disk_format Enter the disk format of the source image.
+Option Description image-name Enter the name of the source image. disk-format Enter the disk format of the source image.
 You can specify iso or vmdk.
-For images in OVA format, use vmdk as the disk format. container_format Enter bare .
-The container format argument is not currently used by Glance. visibility Enter public to make the image available to all users or private to make the image available only to the current user. property vmware_adaptertype Specify the adapter type of the VMDK disk.
+For images in other formats, including OVA, RAW, QCOW2, VDI, or VHD, use vmdk as the disk format. container-format Enter bare.
+The container format argument is not currently used by Glance. file Specify the image file to upload. {public private} Include -public to make the image available to all users or -private to make the image available only to the current user. property vmware_adaptertype Specify the adapter type of the VMDK disk.
 If you do not include this parameter, the adapter type is determined by introspection.
 Note For disks using paravirtual adapters, include this parameter and set it to paraVirtual.
 For disks using LSI Logic SAS adapters, include this parameter and set it to lsiLogicsas. property vmware_disktype Specify sparse, preallocated, or streamOptimized.
 If you do not include this parameter, the disk type is determined by introspection. property vmware_ostype Specify the operating system on the image.

-You can run the glance image-list command to see the name and status of the images in your deployment.
+You can run the openstack image list command to see the name and status of the images in your deployment.